-A spiro compound is typically an organic compound containing rings linked together by one common atom (spiroatom), eg the bolded carbon atom in the figure below.
+A spiro compound is typically an organic compound containing rings linked together by one common atom (spiroatom) as carbon atom with bold in figure below.
 The spiro[pyrrolidin-3,3'-oxindole] ring system is a structural framework incorporated in several cytostatic alkaloids and unnatural compounds.
 Coerulescine (1) and horsfiline are the simplest prototype members of this subfamily that show diverse biological activity and can be synthesized by the route shown below.

-Claisen rearrangement, which is a [3,3]-sigmatropic rearrangement, is a powerful carbon-carbon bondforming reaction in which an allyl vinyl ether is converted thermally to an unsaturated carbonyl compound as shown in the scheme below.
-When compound A is heated, it undergoes a Claisen rearrangement to give carbonyl compound B.
+Claisen rearrangement, which is a [3,3]-sigmatropic rearrangement, is a powerful carbon-carbon bondforming reaction in which an allyl vinyl ether is converted thermally to an unsaturated carbonyl compound as shown in the Scheme below.
+When compound A is heated, it undergoes Claisen rearrangement to give carbonyl compound B.

-For this entire task, your answers can be given ignoring stereochemistry.
+For this entire task, your answers can be given without any stereochemical details.